arbor-sim/arbor/doc/tutorial/connectivity.rst

 - ``join`` takes two sub-structures ``A`` and ``B`` and returns their union.

-Upon close inspection, these combinators directly spell out the prose description of the ring network given above!
-Connect adjacent cells and close the ring by connecting the beginning and end.
+Upon close inspection, these combinators directly spell out the prose description of the ring network given above: Connect adjacent cells and close the ring by connecting the beginning and end!
 Running the network and plotting the spikes we find cells deeper into the ring spiking now

 .. figure:: ../../python/example/connectivity/02-raster.svg
     :width: 400